FOX Sports To Premiere, THE LONG GAME, From DLP Media Group And SystemX Media

 THE LONG GAME introduces viewers to the father/son duo Woodrow and Joshua Grady, who have built a talent pipeline in Tampa, Florida to the NFL.
 While Woodrow mentors the elite high-school football players of Team Tampa, his Nationally ranked 7 vs 7 team, NFL Agent Joshua continues to grow the Grady Sports Agency.
 However, a new hurdle has emerged: the COVID crisis, which upends the traditional scouting, recruiting and drafting process of tomorrow's next NFL stars and their own family journey.
 As father and son turn their passion for football into a business, the Grady legacy takes shape.

-THE LONG GAME is Executive Produced by Emmy Winner, Michael Hughes (LANCE, RODMAN: FOR BETTER OR WORSE) and Greg Lake FOR DLP MEDIA and Josh Danziger and Ryan Rettig for SystemX MEDIA.
+THE LONG GAME is Executive Produced by Emmy Winner, Michael Hughes (LANCE, RODMAN: FOR BETTER OR WORSE) and Greg Lake for DLP MEDIA and Josh Danziger and Ryan Rettig for SystemX MEDIA.
 For FOX SPORTS, Director Pete Karl and Producer Connor Gordon.

 BRANDed PR for THE LONG GAME: [email protected]